-Although chronic fatigue syndrome (CFS) has been defined as a separate syndrome,
+Although chronic fatigue syndrome (CFS) has been defined as a separate syndrome to fibromyalgia (FM),

 up to 70% of patients with fibromyalgia are also diagnosed with CFS and 35-70% of patients with CFS have also been diagnosed with fibromyalgia.

-Every patient with chronic widespread pain requires at the first medical evaluation a complete history, medical examination and some laboratory tests to screen for metabolic or inflammatory causes of chronic widespread pain:
+Every patient with chronic widespread pain requires at the first medical evaluation a complete history, and some laboratory tests to screen for metabolic or inflammatory causes of chronic widespread pain:

 complete blood count, C-reactive protein, serum calcium, creatine phosphokinase, thyroid stimulating hormone, vitamin D